 After starting a family and choosing to stay home, she pursued a career in watercolors by taking classes at the Cleveland Institute of Art.
 After a few years she began selling her work and in 2002 she designed a line of Ohio Bicentennial Barn stationary.

 Carrie enjoys bicycling, hiking, camping, and gardening, which often serve as sources of inspiration for her designs.
-She currently resides in Medina County with her husband, two cats and 2 pet chickens and one old bunny.
+She currently resides in Medina County with two cats and one old bunny.

 Copyright 2017 Carried Away DesignsDesigned and hosted by GloDerWorks